Earn points as you spend and redeem them for travel, gift cards, shopping and more with a rewards credit card.

 Cashback credit cards

-Cashback with other reward credit cards
+Cashback options with other rewards credit cards

-You can also get cash back through most of the frequent flyer, credit card and supermarket or retail rewards programs outlined above.
+You can also get cashback through most of the frequent flyer, credit card and supermarket or retail rewards programs outlined above.
 Just choose the “cash” or “gift cards” category of your rewards program to see what options are available.

 - Point expiry and caps.
 Some credit card reward points expire after a certain amount of time, and some accounts have a limit on how many points you can earn in a month or year.

 - Bonus point offers.
 Rewards credit cards often have sign-up deals that give you hundreds or thousands of bonus points.
 Usually, these offers require you to spend a certain amount of money on the card in the first few months you have it.
 As these offers only last for a limited time, you should only consider them after you have a clear idea of the type of card you want so that you can get the most value out of the deal and the rewards card you choose.

 - Point values.
 To work out the value of your rewards, consider how many points you would need to redeem for a specific reward.
 For example, if you need 10,000 points to get a P1,000 gift card and your credit card has an earn rate of 1 point per 15 peso spent, you would have to spend P15,000 to make a redemption.
 Breaking down the rewards like this can help you determine whether it’s worth your time and money.

 - Rewards partners.
 Rewards programs often partner with retailers and businesses to provide you with a wider range of redemption options.
 You may also have the opportunity to earn bonus points when you shop with partner stores.
 Choose a credit card rewards program that has partnerships with your favourite brands and products so you can take advantage of these options.